D Generation: Reunion and Nothing Is Anywhere

 On April 18, 2015, D Generation released a 10-inch single titled "Queens of A" for Record Store Day, that featured two new songs ("Queens of A" and "Piece of the Action").
 These songs were the band's first release of new music since 1999.
 D Generation's first album in 17 years was released on July 29, 2016, and was titled Nothing Is Anywhere.
 It was produced by guitarist Danny Sage.
 The band did a few east coast dates at the end of July 2016 to coincide with this release in Ringwood, New Jersey, Philadelphia, Pennsylvania, and New York City.
-This was followed by a handful of west coast dates during the last week of August 2016, with their show at Doug Fir Lounge in Portland, Oregon on August 30, 2016, being their last live performance to date.
+This was followed by a handful of west coast dates during the last week of August 2016, with their show at Doug Fir Lounge in Portland, Oregon on August 30, 2016, being their last live performance until 2022.

 In December 2021, it was announced that Howie Pyro was fighting for his life and in recovery following a liver transplant.
 Jesse Malin announced a benefit concert Pyro in January 2022 with all funds raised going to Pyro's medical and living expense for the next year as he recovers.
 Various other benefit shows were held for Pyro.
 In May 2022, Pyro, who had already suffered from liver disease, died from COVID-19-related pneumonia.
+On July 23, 2022, a memorial show was held at the Bowery Ballroom in New York City, which featured performances by a number of acts, culminating with a 9-song set by DGeneration, during which Kevin Tyler Preston played bass for the band.

 On June 14, 2023, Jesse Malin announced that he suffered a rare spinal stroke in May 2023 that has left him paralyzed.
 Malin and friends were commemorating the one year anniversary of the passing of Howie Pyro when Malin suffered a stroke that left him unable to walk.
 Malin is expected to be released from the hospital in late June and a donation campaign has been set up by his manager and other artists to help pay for his medical expenses.

+DGeneration announced its first live performance in five years, which will be on the bill for Little Steven's Underground Garage Cruise 3, which takes place from April 24-28, 2027.
+It is unknown at this time who will play bass for the band.